 Funding status: The Senate Appropriations Committee has proposed to eliminate all funding for SHIP for FY17.
 The House Committee has proposed level funding of $52.1 million.

 - If your Representative is an appropriator, thank him/her for for protecting SHIP funding and urge that level-funding prevail in the final appropriations legislation.

 - If your Senator is an appropriator, urge her/him to accept the House level for SHIP in the final funding package.

 - Educate your Congressional delegation, regardless of committee membership, about the importance of SHIP.
 Use our Connecting with Congress tips below to successfully leverage local meetings, town hall discussions and your own events.

-Learn more: Review this issue brief outlining NCOA’s rationale for $59.4 million in funding for SHIP.
+Learn more: Review this issue brief outlining NCOA’s rationale for investing in SHIP.

 Senior Community Service Employment Program (SCSEP)

 The challenge: SCSEP is the nation’s oldest program to help low-income, unemployed individuals aged 55+ find work.
 It matches eligible older adults with part-time jobs for community service organizations.
 Participants build skills and self-confidence, while earning a modest income.
 For most, their SCSEP experience leads to permanent employment.

 Funding status: The Senate Appropriations Committee has proposed a $34.4 million, or 8%, cut in SCSEP for FY17.
 The House Committee has proposed level-funding of $434.4 million.

 - If your Representative is an appropriator, thank him/her for for protecting SCSEP funding and urge that level-funding prevail in the final appropriations legislation.